DPBandA/job-management-tracking-system/doc/Development/Financial Administration/Financial Administration.md

 ## Accpac Integration
 - See https://smist08.wordpress.com/2013/01/01/the-sage-300-erp-java-api/ for info
   on Java API.
 Check other Sage/Accpac posts from said blogger.
+  * Check the exact version of Sage 300 and the required jar files for the API
 - Get more details for Inter-billing upload to Accpac from Finance.

 ## Inventory